igorsantos07/yii-br-pack/README.md

 Usage
 -----

-Add the rules as the following example
+Add the rules as the following example:

 ```php